lm3nitro/Projects/New/Bash/Bash Fundamentals/7-Bash Conditionals.md

 fi
 ```

 ![Pasted image 20241021153033](https://github.com/user-attachments/assets/2ecd8621-deee-497c-a21c-1feda360dcf2)

-### If Else statement:
+### If Else Statement:

-With an if-else statement, you can specify an action in case that the condition in the if statement does not match.
-We can combine this with the conditional expressions from the previous section as follows:
+With an if-else statement, an action can be specified in case the condition in the if statement does not match.
+This can be combined with the conditional expressions from the previous section as follows:

-Example 4:
+Example 1:

 ```bash